el-hult/el-hult.github.io/_posts/2025-05-08-lightning-hparams.md

   model = LogRegModule(learning_rate=0.01, input_dim=20)
   # By setting `default_hp_metric=True`, we log the hyperparameters
   # already in the self.save_hyperparameters() call.
-  # it is kind of like calling self.log('hp_metric', -1) in the constructor.
+  # it is similar to  of like calling self.log('hp_metric', -1) in the constructor.
   # This is useful for hyperparameter tuning, since the hyperparameters
   # are logged even if the training is aborted and the test step is never reached.
-  logger = lightning.pytorch.loggers.bundle exec jekyll serve --force_polling --livereload --draft --incremental(
+  logger = lightning.pytorch.TensorBoardLogger(
     "./toy_hparam_logs",
     default_hp_metric=True
   )